Dear sweet babies,

 You both can rotate on your tummy to turn to something you like.
 It’s pretty fun.
 E, you now rotate in the crib if you’re in your sleepsack, and M, you recently started scooting up the crib on your back.

 You are both really good at standing.
 You’ve been doing it for a couple months, but now, we only have to hold you lightly to balance–you fully support your entire weight on your strong little chunky legs!

 No crawling or anything yet.
 Thank goodness–I’m not in any hurry for that to happen!
 But, when I hold you, sometimes you do this jumpy-leg thing, and I wonder if that is a crawling pre-cursor.

-Malcolm, you have mastered tripod sitting and can now sit unassisted for quite awhile, provided you don’t try to look up too far, or you topple over.
-Emmett, you’ve got tripod sitting and are almost ready to sit up without guidance.
+M, you have mastered tripod sitting and can now sit unassisted for quite awhile, provided you don’t try to look up too far, or you topple over.
+E, you’ve got tripod sitting and are almost ready to sit up without guidance.

 You’re both ticklish!!
 If I tickle the back of your neck/shoulders, you hunch up and make this huge grin and high-pitched giggle.
 Super adorable!

 Also, you still have these amazing squishy chunks of thighs which I love to squeeze and nibble.
 You seem to also find this delightful and will often giggle.